Best time for the Everest Base Camp Trek

 Recommended preparation:

-- Cardio training: Running, cycling, or brisk walks to strengthen stamina.
+- Cardio training: Running, cycling, or brisk walking to strengthen stamina.

 - Leg & core strength: quats, lunges, planks, and stair climbing to handle long days on rugged trails